xsonali/terraform-hubspoke/README.md

 Terraform Hub-Spoke Architecture on Azure
 =========================================

-This project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, with deployment through Azure DevOps pipelines; it is production-quality and designed for learning, experimentation, and showcasing Infrastructure as Code (IaC) with remote backend state management and CI/CD automation.
+This project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, deployed via Azure DevOps pipelines.
+It is production-quality and designed for work reference, learning, experimentation, and demonstrating Infrastructure as Code (IaC) with remote backend state management and CI/CD automation.

 Project Structure
 --------------------